 Love this recipe?
 Please leave a 5-star ⭐⭐⭐⭐⭐ rating in the recipe card below & a review in the comments if you REALLY like this recipe.
 Thank You!

 - 4-6 oz paneer (Indian cottage cheese) reduced fat

 - 1 tomato roughly chopped

-- Then add cumin powder, coriander powder, turmeric, garam masala, and rice.
+- Then add rice, cumin powder, coriander powder, and turmeric powder.
 Mix everything and saute for a 2-3 minute.

-- Now add water and bring mixture to boil.
-Add tomato and salt to taste.
+- Now add vegetable stock (or water) and bring mixture to boil.
+Add tomato, garam masala, and salt to taste.
 Cover and simmer the rice for 7-8 minutes.

-- Meanwhile, add jalapeno and some fresh cilantro.
-Pulse the mixture to reduce into small pieces or puree and keep it aside.
+- Meanwhile, add jalapeno and some fresh cilantro to the wilted spinach.
+Pulse the mixture to form a puree and keep it aside.
 Do not over blend.

 - Add this spinach mixture to partially cooked rice and gently mix them.

 - Then add paneer pieces and mix slightly.

 - Cover and continue cooking the rice for another 7-8 minutes or until well done.